microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/getting-started-rome-android.md

 // the URI to launch
 Uri myUri = Uri.parse("http://www.bing.com");

-// get a RemoteLauncher and use it to launch the URI over this connection new RemoteLauncher().LaunchUriAsync(connectionRequest, url,
+// use RemoteLauncher to launch the URI over this connection RemoteLauncher().LaunchUriAsync(connectionRequest, myUri.toString(),
     new IRemoteLauncherListener() {
         @Override
         public void onCompleted(RemoteLaunchUriStatus status) {